 Filing a Personal Injury Claim for a Workplace Accident

 As mentioned, the compensation provided by work comp is substantially limited in what it covers.
 It will only cover your medical expenses and a percentage of your lost wages.
 Even then, you’ll likely receive pushback from the insurer on certain medical procedures that your doctor feels are necessary.

 By seeking damages through a personal injury claim, you can get full compensation without having to worry about whether the insurance will cover a certain treatment.
 However, your accident has to meet certain criteria in order for you to file a civil suit.
 Your Milwaukee construction accident lawyer can investigate and help you determine if your situation meets any of the following conditions:

-An outside third party, such as a contractor, passerby, or motorist, caused the accident
+- An outside third party, such as a contractor, passerby, ocr motorist, caused the accident

 Determining Fault for a Construction Site Accident

 Before your personal injury suit can be filed, it will be essential to investigate the accident and determine exactly who was at fault and how.
 This is especially important in construction accidents, because the above criteria generally require that either a third party was responsible or that intentional harm was involved.